THUDM/WebGLM/README.md

 <p align="center">📃 <a href="https://arxiv.org/pdf/2306.07906.pdf" target="_blank">Paper (KDD 2023)</a> • 🌐 <a href="https://github.com/THUDM/WebGLM/blob/main/README_zh.md" target="_blank">中文 README</a></p>

 This is the official implementation of WebGLM.
+If you find our open-sourced efforts useful, please 🌟 the repo to encourage our following developement!

 https://github.com/THUDM/WebGLM/assets/129033897/d2e1dd35-6340-4175-ac2d-fd585daa17cf